chharvey/bangs/DOC.md

 For example, the classes `.-d-0` and `.-d-i` have `display: initial;` and `display: inherit;` respectively.
 These classes and such classes for all properties are not listed for brevity.

+Note that due to currently narrow support for the value `initial`, every class `-0` has a fallback, which corresponds to the CSS-specified initial value for that property.
+For example `.-d-0` is defined as `{display: inline; display: initial;}` because `inline` is the CSS-specified initial value for `display`.

 ### Footnotes

 <sup>&lowast;</sup>The suffix for the value `initial` might be a little misleading, because the